wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/5-exercise-use-adaptive-cards-deep-links.md

 > [!IMPORTANT]
 > This exercise assumes you have created the Microsoft Teams app project with the Yeoman generator that contains a personal tab from the previous exercise in this module.
 You'll update the project to add a new task module that uses an Adaptive Card.

-## Create video selector as an Adaptive Card
+## Create video selector as an adaptive card

 In this section, you'll create an Adaptive Card that mirrors the functionality of the video selector task module created in a previous exercise.
 Adaptive Cards are defined using JSON that can be written by hand or using the Microsoft Teams App Studio app.